 For Creative Folkestone Triennial 2020, celebrated artists Gilbert & George (established 1967) will contribute a selection of their powerful and ever-topical pictures to be exhibited on billboards and poster sites around the town.

 Mariko Hori (b.
 1985, Japan) was inspired by Folkestone’s zig-zag path, built in the 1920s from Pulhamite to appear as natural rocks and grottoes.
 Pulhamite is a fake rock surface encasing inorganic slag, which, after a century, is wearing thin and beginning to expose the rubbish within.
 In her work, Mellowing the Corners, Hori will create Pulhamite ‘boulders’ on three different sites, containing objects donated by residents, instead of rubbish.
 The boulders will act as a time capsule in the future as the objects gradually become exposed.

 Christopher Houghton Budd (b.
 1948, UK) proposes a new town centre in Forgiving Light.
 The artist took his cue from the traffic signs on the outskirts of Folkestone indicating ‘town centre’, observing that because of the recent development of the town, in reality no-one knows where the ‘town centre’ is located.
 Houghton Budd’s conceptual intervention is manifested through a circle of light, marking and renaming the original centre of the town (the point where The Old High Street crossed the Pent River on a bridge to the fishing village) as Central Plaza.

 Jacqueline Poncelet (b.
 1947, Belgium) will create Looking Ahead.
 Piercing the retaining wall of the old Ship Street Gasworks site, she will insert a variety of lenses including those which mimic bee-eyes and mechanically operated kaleidoscopes.
 Passers-by will be invited to peer into the site and beyond – towards the railway viaduct, the hills, and the future.

-Mike Stubbs (b.1961, UK) presents Gas Guzzler - a memorably customised vehicle which dramatises the role of fossil fuels in climate change and plays with the hierarchies of the motor industry.
+Mike Stubbs (b.1961, UK) presents Climate Emergency Services, a memorably customised vehicle that dramatises the role of fossil fuels in climate change and plays with the value hierarchies of the motor industry.
 This conflicted hot rod is a cool laboratory containing plants and the latest technologies for sensing air quality and other pollution and constitutes a roving observatory that will visit festivals and schools.